Skip to main content

 MyExtB.2.1.0.nupkg

-1. When you publish a new version, you can see a notification icon on the status bar of Next Design to confirm that there is a package that can be updated.
+1. When you publish a new version, you can see a notification icon on the Next Design status bar indicating that there are packages that can be updated.

-1. Click the icon to display the [Packages] dialog.
-You can check which packages have updates and press the [Update] button to update them.
+1. Clicking the icon displays the [Packages] dialog.
+You can check the packages that have updates and update them by clicking the [Update] button.

 Advanced Topics

-1. Register the sample or template project to be displayed on the start page in the pkgContents folder.
+1. Register the sample and template projects you want to display on the start page in the pkgContents folder.

 note

-• It is not necessary to set the file properties to copy to the output directory.
+• You do not need to set the file properties to copy to the output directory.

-• Both samples and templates create new copies of the project files.
-There is no significant difference in operation, but if you are distributing a profile, we recommend distributing it in template format.
+• Both samples and templates create a new copy of the project file.
+There is no significant difference in operation, but it is recommended to distribute profiles in template format.

-You can set multiple languages for title and description as follows.
-The appropriate language will be automatically selected and displayed in the UI according to the current UI display language.
+You can set multiple languages for the Title and Description as follows.
+The system will automatically select the appropriate language and display it in the UI according to the current UI display language.

-Enter text for Japanese and English in the project settings like { "ja" : "Japanese description" , "en" : "english here"}.
-Only the first line will be used for the title, while the entire text will be used for the description.
+In the project settings, enter text for Japanese and English, like this: { "ja" : "Japanese description", "en" : "english here"}.
+Only the first line is used for the title, while the entire description is used.

-1. The package display text will switch according to the Next Design display language.
+1. The package's display text will switch according to the display language of Next Design.

-To specify the version of Next Design, specify the version of Next Design that will work with the -v argument when building the package.
-This version or later will work.
+To specify the Next Design version, use the -v argument when building the package.
+It will work with this version or later.

 C:\MyProjects\NdExt1\NdExt1> ndext pack -v 2.5

-Next Design's package server complies with the NuGet V2/V3 protocol.
-To release a server that can only be accessed by a limited number of users, such as an organization, you need to prepare your own NuGet server.
-For more information, see Microsoft's Hosting your own NuGet feed.
+Next Design package servers comply with the NuGet V2/V3 protocol.
+To release a server accessible only to a limited number of users, such as within an organization, you need to set up your own NuGet server.
+For details, see Microsoft's Hosting Your Own NuGet Feeds.

-If you want it to work with all app versions, set the number directly under extensions to 2.0.
+To make it work with all app versions, set the number directly under extensions to 2.0.

 .\extensions\